websanco/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/elasticsearch-indexes-reference.md

    Liferay DXP provides APIs for creating and using (writing to and reading from) custom Elasticsearch indexes that remain completely under your control.
 See the `Developer Guide <../developer_guide.html>`__ for information on using these APIs.
 ```

-If you have a [Liferay Commerce](https://www.liferay.com/products/commerce) subscription and it is activated in your installation, you also have indexes like these:
+If you have a [Liferay Commerce](https://www.liferay.com/products/commerce) subscription and it is activated in your installation, you also have these indexes:

 | Index ID                                                     | Index Type    | Index Purpose |
 | ------------------------------------------------------------ | ------------- | ------------- |